JamesSkemp/words/content/post/on-the-difference-between-business-and-personal-sites-on-the-internet.md

 +++
-title = "On the Difference Between Business and Personal Sites on the Internet" summary = "On the differences between a business website, and a personal one - dos and don'ts." draft = false comments = true date = "2004-03-31T01:01:00-06:00"
+title = "On the Difference Between Business and Personal Sites on the Internet" description = "On the differences between a business website, and a personal one - dos and don'ts." draft = false comments = true date = "2004-03-31T01:01:00-06:00"